flame-engine/flame/doc/flame/components.md

 In the image you can see how the polygon shape formed by the purple arrows is defined by the red arrows.

-Remember to define the lists in a counter clockwise manner (if you think in the screen coordinate system where the y-axis is flipped, otherwise it is clockwise).

 ### RectangleComponent